shoaibakhtargithub/strapi-ci-cd-test/README.md

 - Works with local MySQL via host.docker.internal
 - then created docker image
 - after created i am running this image to create container
-- and successfully created container
+- and successfully created container and run application